Iyad-alhanawi/Affine-Cipher/README.md

 - Type `decryption` to decrypt text.

 ### Input
-- For encryption: Enter the plaintext and a key.
+- For encryption: Enter the plaintext.
-- For decryption: Enter the ciphertext and the same key used for encryption.
+- For decryption: Enter the ciphertext.
 - Enter your first cipher key (integer)
 - Enter your second cipher key (integer)